 Fortunately, as a Black sommelier living and working in some of the most diverse cities in the world, I have the pleasure of pairing my theoretical learning and real life experience to come up with suggestions that bring together the best of both worlds.

-Below you’ll find five great wines — including bubbly, crisp, and dry variations — that will pair perfectly with BLACK FOODIE Picnic Day menu.
+Below you’ll find five great wines — including bubbly, crisp, and dry variations — that will pair perfectly with the main attractions and side dishes at your next picnic or cookout.
 Santé!

 - Who’s got jerk chicken on the menu?
-If you can’t picnic without this spicy, savoury dish, I’d suggest pairing it with a lovely Bordeaux, specifically, the Saint Emilion 2009 Chateau Simard, from Bordeaux, France .
+If you can’t have a cookout without this classic Caribbean dish, I’d suggest pairing it with a lovely Bordeaux, specifically, the Saint Emilion 2009 Chateau Simard, from Bordeaux, France .

-- Looking to go the fruit route?
-Try La Fête du Rosé, Provence, France, a dry, crisp wine that pairs well with a variety of fruits including watermelon and strawberries.
+- Try La Fête du Rosé, Provence, France, a dry, crisp wine that balances the sweetness of a variety of fruits including watermelon and strawberries

-- For the fish fritter fans, I’d suggest Muscadet Sèvre et Maine Gneiss 2015 from Loire Valley in France.
+- I’d suggest Muscadet Sèvre et Maine Gneiss 2015 from Loire Valley in France.
 It pairs perfectly with the saltiness of this island treat.